-how to write a brand mission
+how to write a brand mission statement

 (That doesn’t sound like a soggy lump of corporate word salad)

 If you want to build a genuine and profitable brand, there’s gotta be a reason for that brand.
 You have to know your end game.
-In other words: you need a mission.
+In other words: you need a brand mission.
 Why?
 Because your business is here to solve a problem, and in order to problem-solve effectively you must be able to determine when that’s been accomplished.
-So if you’re ready to learn how to write a brand mission that’s fresh, straightforward, and doesn’t sound like a soggy lump of corporate word salad, let’s get into it!
+So if you’re ready to learn how to write a brand mission statement that’s fresh, authentic, and doesn’t sound like a soggy lump of corporate word salad, let’s get into it!

 A lot of entrepreneurs get their brand mission confused with their brand purpose.